smithy-security/docs/docs/reference/components/dependency-track.md

 2. Configure any workflow that produces vulnerabilities (e.g. sast, sca, container scanner etc)
 3. Find the Dependency Track component in the reporters dropdown.
-   4Fill the form on the right
+4. Fill the form on the right

 ## Options